sjsrey/ors/ors.md

 UrbanSim as an exception

-Interoperabiity and open modeling are vital to our ability to move regional science into the high performance computing era.
+Interoperability and open modeling are vital to our ability to move regional science into the high performance computing era.

 open science piece on challenges of urban systems

-integration of multi scalar processes - regional grown and intraurban spatial structure.
+integration of multi scalar processes - regional grown and intra-urban spatial structure.

 OGC, City GML, Water ML, open modeling initiative (all hands meeting)